scribe-project/scribe-project.github.io/README.md

 The pages are automatically generated from Markdown and data files that you can find in this repository.
 Please look at the existing data as an example of how to add new information.

-The main data files are under `_data`:
-- `publist.yml`: to add publications to the list.
-If you add pictures from the publications, these have to be saved in `images/pubpic`
+## To add a publication
+- modify the `_data/publist.yml` file following the same format as existing entries.
+- if you want the publication to be displayed at the top, choose `highlight: 1`, otherwise `0`
+- if you add a figure for the publication, store it in `images/pubpic`, and only use the base name in  `_data/publist.yml`

+## To add a member to the team
+- modify one of `team_members.yml`, `students.yml`, `international_members.yml`, or `alumni*` under `_data`.
-- `team_members.yml`, `students.yml`, `international_members.yml`, `alumni*`: to add members to the project that will appear under Team.
-The corresponding pictures have to be saved in `images/teampic`
+- the corresponding picture must be stored in `images/teampic`

+## To modify the text in any page
+- modify the Markdown files under `_pages`
-- Logotypes: are stored under `images/logopic`
+- logotypes are stored under `images/logopic`
-- If you want to change the content of any web page, use the Markdown files unders `_pages`.